Skip to content

 High-Level Overview⚓︎

-The figure below gives a high-level overview of the nextAuth solution.
-Note that it does not show supporting components and detailed communication flows.
+The figure below provides a high-level overview of the nextAuth solution.
+To maintain simplicity, supporting components and detailed communication flows are not pictured here.

 High-Level Overview of the nextAuth solution